-Corsley Tennis Club has direct safe and inclusive responsibility for:
+Stepps Lawn Tennis Club has direct safe and inclusive responsibility for:

-- Staff, consultants, coaches and officials they employ - Volunteers, including committee members they recruit - Venues they own - Events and programmes they run and - Ensuring all accreditation requirements are met by accredited coaches, officials and venues.
+- Staff, consultants, coaches and officials they employ; - Volunteers, including board members and councillors they recruit; - Venues they own; - Events and programmes they run; and - Ensuring all accreditation requirements are met by accredited coaches, officials and venues.

-We recommend and support the development of good diversity and inclusion practice to:
+The club recommends and supports the development of good diversity and inclusion practice to:

-- Accredited coaches, officials, volunteers and venues
+- Accredited coaches, officials and venues;

-- Players, parents and carers
+- Players, parents and carers;

-- Volunteers recruited by other organisations
+- Volunteers recruited by other organisations;

-- Venues hired by or on our behalf
+- · Venues hired by or on our behalf;

 - Club Events.

-This Policy is in line with national legislation (see appendix B for details of the relevant legislation) and applicable to our club, specifically to every person and place that we have direct safe and inclusive responsibility for.
+This Policy is in line with national legislation (see Appendix B for details of the relevant legislation) and is applicable to Stepps Lawn Tennis Club, specifically to every person and place that we have direct safe and inclusive responsibility for.